 Determine the format of the blog – its length, use of images, graphs, lists, interviews, text callouts, and subheadings.

-Create a clear set of instructions for your blog posts informing your blog writers on exact themes/topics, the format of the blog, SEO requirements, voice and tone, and any other such requirements.
+Create a clear set of instructions or content briefs for your blog posts informing your blog writers on exact themes/topics, the format of the blog, SEO requirements, voice and tone, and any other such requirements.
 This is especially important if you are not working with an in-house writer.

-As a corporate or business blogger, your blog must ultimately increase inbound leads at the very least.
-A higher goal would be to increase blog-driven sales and revenue.
-Keep your goals realistic.
-Some realistic expectations include:
+As a business, the purpose of your blog is ultimately to increase inbound leads.
+And a higher goal would be to increase blog-driven sales and revenue.
+But it is also important to identify smaller milestones and keep your goals realistic.
+Some realistic expectations from your blog writing efforts include:

 - An increase in search engine visibility